 Don’t let your quest to protect your personal identity by burning sensitive documents and papers turn your actions into a raging wildfire liability or property loss.
 Heavy-duty welded grate fits on top of standard 55-gallon burn barrels and helps to reduce escaping embers.

-USA Amish made and powder coated.
-(Coating will burn off in the center where flames touch) The grates are powder coated to still provide some protection from rust on the rim and handles when handling.
+USA Amish made and painted with high-temp stove paint.
+The coating will burn off in the center where flames touch but should still provide some protection from rust on the rim and handle when handling.

 Use on a full standing metal 55-gallon barrel for burning cardboard and papers.